Address the weaknesses of the Lisbon strategy and confront the crisis.

 5. Governance of the Europe 2020 strategy

-The thematic approach around the flagship initiatives will double the preparation of country reports which will be detailed elements of responses to identified blockages and exit strategy from crisis (corresponding to sections 3 and 4 of the strategy).
+The thematic approach around the flagship initiatives will double the preparation of country reports which will be detailed elements of responses to identified blockages and exit strategy from crisis (corresponding to parts 3 and 4 of the strategy).
 An evaluation system was put in place, it provides such a joint analysis of country reports and commitments made in the Pact of Stability and Growth, thereby coupling the budget issue with macroeconomic issues and the establishment structural reform.

 A reduced set of guidelines will replace the existing 24.